datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 The backup project would be to create an interesting demo, preferably using Flask, that coincides with this [story](SCRIPT.md).
 Showcase your skills, your imagination, and your capabilities at full-stack development.

+This may seem too simple, or a trick, but rest assured it should be and is not, respectively.
+Just showcase what you're good at and what comes naturally.
+Build a demo using the technologies that you know to visualize data of your choosing.
+The only requirement is that it fits into the retail market.